Tanvip2933/C-C-Programs/README.md

 # C-C-Programs

-Helps one to solve the competetaive programs from the beginning
+Helps one to solve the competetive programs from the beginning